 The academic title you get when you complete a course of study.
 For example: Bachelor of Arts, Master of Business.

 An organised unit within a faculty, usually categorised by similar subjects.
 For example the Journalism department sits within the Arts faculty.

-The award granted following successful completion of Diploma course requirements.
+The award granted following the successful completion of Diploma course requirements.
 A Diploma course usually requires less study than a degree course.

 A grouping of similar branches of knowledge within a wider range of topics or a broader field of study.
 For example, Music is a branch of knowledge within the Humanities discipline, which is located within the Faculty of Arts.

 Discontinued (appears as Discontin in your enrolment in WES), means that a unit was rwithdrawn before the semester was completed.
 If it was withdrawn before the census date, no fee or fail grade will be applied.
 However, if it was withdrawn after the census date, fees may be payable and a fail result may be recorded against your enrolment.